 The realisation of the development will also be heavily dependent on finding solutions to a number of issues such as upgrading the national grid, the consenting process, supply chain and the government's commitment to the renewables industry.

-There are potentially tens of thousands of jobs in the fabrication of the components needed for the wind farms – turbines, foundations, cables, offshore substations – as well as in the construction and operation of the wind farm projects themselves.
+There are potentially thousands of jobs in the fabrication of the components needed for the wind farms – turbines, foundations, cables, offshore substations – as well as in the construction and operation of the wind farm projects themselves.
 However to secure the investment required to build and operate Dogger Bank, and to entice these component manufacturers to establish operations in the UK, suitable regulatory and economic support mechanisms must be established.